Skip to main content

 Day-to-day tasks

-As a club DJ you might:
+As a club DJ, you could:

 • choose music to suit your audience's taste and the venue's music policy